gcjyzdd/Cell/README.md

 # NOTES

 This project is forked from another repository.
-The purpose of the fork is to build the repo on windows(probably linux later).
+The purpose of the fork is to build the repo on windows and linux.

 [jbehley](https://github.com/jbehley/Cell) updated the repo from [JoeyDeVries](https://github.com/JoeyDeVries/Cell) to use CMake.
-However, it still does not work for me.
+However, it still does not work.

+To compile the repo out of the box, I added `glfw` as a submodule.
+So there is no `find_package(glfw)` (which is not working properly and not easy to set the hint path correctly on different platforms) any more.

 ## Build on Windows